aramase/enhancements/keps/sig-auth/3130-kms-observability/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

-- Secret data encryption with external kms-plugin is unavailable
+- ETCD data encryption with external kms-plugin is unavailable

 ## Implementation History